dtk/dtk-arbiter/README.md

 ###### System

-DTK Arbiter is ruby process which uses EventMachine for continus running, transforming it into system service would be recommended.
+DTK Arbiter is ruby process which uses EventMachine for continus running.
+It can be run either in foreground or using the provided init scripts.

 ###### Ruby